🌱 New to Japanese?

 Your friends are not sure of the date.

-Then, ask your teacher.
+Then, you should ask it to your teacher.

 漢字テストはいつですか?(かんじテストは いつですか?)」